Super Show-Down (2018): Preliminary matches

 The actual pay-per-view opened with The New Day (Kofi Kingston and Xavier Woods) (with Big E) defending the SmackDown Tag Team Championship against Cesaro and Sheamus.
 In the end, Kingston and Woods performed a backstabber and diving double foot stomp combination on Cesaro to retain the titles.

 Next, Becky Lynch defended the SmackDown Women's Championship against Charlotte Flair.
 In the end, Lynch attempted to walk away from the match with the SmackDown Women's title belt.
 However, Flair brought her back in the ring and performed a spear on Lynch.
 Flair applied the Figure Eight Leglock on Lynch, only for Lynch to grab the title belt, which was laying in the ring, and attack Flair with it, thus Flair won by disqualification, but Lynch retained.
 After the match, Lynch continued to attack Flair.

 After that, John Cena and Bobby Lashley faced Kevin Owens and Elias.
 Throughout the match, Elias and Owens dominated Lashley.
 In the climax, Cena tagged in, performed a Five Knuckle Shuffle, Attitude Adjustment, and the Sixth Move of Doom on Elias to win the match.
 After the match, Cena cut a promo where he thanked the crowd in attendance.

 In the fourth match, The IIconics (Peyton Royce and Billie Kay) fought Asuka and Naomi.
 In the end, Kay sent Asuka into the barricade and back inside, Royce performed a running knee on Naomi to win the match.

-Next, AJ Styles defended the WWE Championship against Samoa Joe in a no countout, no disqualification match.
+Next, AJ Styles defended SmackDown's WWE Championship against Samoa Joe in a no countout, no disqualification match.
 Before the match began, Styles and Joe fought on the entrance ramp.
 The match eventually began when both combatants entered the ring.
 Styles performed a moonsault into a reverse DDT on Joe for a near-fall.
 Joe performed a clothesline on Styles for another near-fall.
 Joe attempted to attack Styles with a chair, only for Styles to counter Joe with a dropkick and attacked Joe with the chair.
 Styles attempted another attack, however, Joe performed a uranage on Styles onto the chair for another near-fall.
 Joe attempted an inverted DDT through a table on Styles, however, Styles countered and put Joe through the table instead.
 Joe applied the Coquina Clutch on Styles, however, Styles escaped.
 Styles performed a 450° splash onto Joe's knee.
 Styles performed a Phenomenal Forearm on Joe off the barricade.
 In the closing moments, Styles attempted a second Phenomenal Forearm on Joe, only for Joe to counter into the Coquina Clutch.
 However, Styles countered into a pinning combination for a nearfall.
 Styles then applied the Calf Crusher on Joe, who submitted, to retain the title.